kaysal/cloud-networking/Multicloud/hybrid-svpc/readme.md

 terraform plan
 terraform apply
 ```
 This generates an output of GCP folder and project IDs required in the next step.
+It also creates user accounts and service accounts for host project and service projects.

 ## Step 2